-Prerequisite: Counter Registration Required.

-Professor: Orr (Art and Art History)

-Associate professors: Sung (Chinese and Japanese), Vorenkamp (Religious Studies), Yang

-(Chinese and Japanese, chair)

-Assistant professors: Jenike (Anthropology), Tsomu (History)

-The Program in East Asian Studies is dedicated to the study of the civilizations, cultures, and contemporary importance of East Asia.
-The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, government, literature, and religious studies.
+Associate professors: B. Jenike (Anthropology, chair), Sung (Chinese and Japanese), Vorenkamp (Religious Studies), Yang (Chinese and Japanese) Assistant professors: Balsekar (Government), Palmer (Chinese and Japanese), Tsomu (History) Lecturer: Wegehaupt (East Asian Studies, Gender Studies) The Program in East Asian Studies is dedicated to the study of the civilizations, cultures and contemporary importance of East Asia.
+The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, government, literature and religious studies.
+2011-2012 Course Catalog Required for the major in East Asian studies Twelve courses as follows:

-2010-2011 Course Catalog

-Required for the major in East Asian studies

-Twelve courses as follows: